opentoonz/opentoonz_docs/source/applying_special_fx.rst

 Defining Colors and Color Spectrums
 '''''''''''''''''''''''''''''''''''
-Some special FX may require the definition of a color, or a color spectrum.
+Some effects may require the definition of a color, or a color spectrum.

 Colors can be defined by editing the related Red, Green, Blue and Alpha values, or by using the Style Editor.